Tattenham Corner: Topography of Tattenhams

 Tattenhams has an established Church of England parish.

 Demography and housing: Tattenhams ward

 The average level of accommodation in the region composed of detached houses was 28%, the average that was apartments was 22.6%.

 The proportion of households who owned their home outright compares to the regional average of 35.1%.
 The proportion who owned their home with a loan compares to the regional average of 32.5%.
 The remaining % is made up of rented dwellings (plus a negligible % of households living rent-free).

-Homes, mostly split between the three main types of houses with gardens are predominantly of early twentieth-century origin.
-The fourth category of homes here, apartments range in date from the late-twentieth to the early twenty-first centuries.
+Homes, mostly split between the three main types of houses with gardens, are predominantly of early 20th century origin.
+The fourth category of homes here, apartments, range in date from the late 20th to the early 21st centuries.

 Transport

 Tattenham Corner railway station is where Queen Elizabeth II used to be dropped off by the Royal Train on race days, and is closer to the racecourse than Epsom Downs railway station.
 There are several bus services going through the area, towards Epsom, Sutton or Redhill.
 In 1993 it was the site of a train crash, where a driver several times over the then legal drink-drive limit failed to stop the train at the buffers, crashing into the station-hut.